demo-web-page/Demo/README.md

 This is a demo web page to highlight the usage of scss and css.

 # Uses
-This basically uses HTML5 and jQuery.
+This basically uses HTML5, AngularJS and jQuery.
-Demo can be shown using both css and scss.
+Demo can be shown using both scss+compass.